This post may contain affiliate links. Please read our disclosure policy.

 Ingredients

-• 1 ยผ cups (175 g) all purpose gluten free flour blend, (I used Better Batter; click thru for appropriate blends)
+- 1 ¼ cups (175 g) all purpose gluten free flour blend, See Recipe Notes

 Instructions

-• Add the flour mixture to the bowl, stir until the streaks of flour disappear, then beat briefly to ensure that everything is combined.
+- Add the flour mixture to the bowl, and mix until the streaks of flour disappear, scraping the sides of the bowl frequently.
 The mixture will be thickly pourable and very sticky.

-• Add all but about 1 ounce of the chocolate chips, and mix until the chips are evenly distributed throughout the cookie dough.
+- Add 5 ounces of the chocolate chips, reserving the final ounce to go on top.
+Mix by hand until the chips are evenly distributed throughout the cookie dough.

-• Transfer the cookie dough to the prepared baking pan, and shake and spread it into an even layer in the pan.
+- Transfer the cookie dough to the prepared baking pan, and use a moistened offset spatula or knife to spread it into an even layer in the pan.

-• Scatter the remaining chocolate chips evenly over the top, and place the pan in the center of the preheated oven.
+- Scatter the remaining chocolate chips evenly over the top and bang the pan on the counter a few times so the chips stick and sink down a bit.

-• Allow the bars to cool in the pan at room temperature for at least 10 minutes before placing them, still in the pan, in the refrigerator to chill until firm to the touch.
+- Allow the bars to cool in the pan at room temperature for at least 10 minutes before placing them, still in the pan, in the refrigerator to chill until firm to the touch, about 30 minutes.

 Video